by Samantha Schnurr | Thu., Mar. 9, 2017 6:00 AM

 Get your palettes and notepads ready—first up: industry veteran Pati Dubroff.

 When once asked by British Vogue for the secret behind her flawless skin, Natalie Portman replied, "a great makeup artist."
-That artist may have been Pati, whose roster of famous clientele includes Priyanka Chopra, Margot Robbie and, of course, this year's Oscar nominee for Jackie.
+That artist may have been Pati, who has painted the famous faces of Priyanka Chopra, Margot Robbie and, of course, this year's Oscar nominee for Jackie.

 If there's one thing that trio of women has in common, it's their picture-perfect complexions.
 To get that flawless look without bordering on cakey, Dubroff starts off with one of her must-have skin tools, the ReFa CARAT beauty roller, which Dubroff said is useful for boosting circulation in the face.
 "If you slop makeup on a cold face, it's just going to kind of sit there, so it's nice to get the juices flowing," she explained to E!
 News.

 After a healthy portion of moisturizer, it's time to prime.
 Dubroff currently alternates between Clarins Instant Smooth Perfecting Touch primer, one she has used for years, and Milk Makeup's Blur Stick.
 With the right primer, Dubroff said there will be less of a need for powder later, which can sometimes age the look.

 Then, using a flat foundation brush and a damp sponge, Dubroff buffs three different foundations into the skin, starting with a shade that matches the face and neck in a slightly heavy, matte formula, like Tom Ford Waterproof Foundation Concealer.
 After buffing that through the center of the face, she will pick up a more glowy formula, like Chantecaille Future Skin Gel Foundation, to contour around the perimeter of the face.
 Lastly, she reaches for Laura Mercier Candleglow Concealer to brighten around the eyes and sides of the nose.